On the Betti Numbers of Finite Volume Hyperbolic Manifolds: Critical Degree for Real-Hyperbolic Manifolds

 \begin{remark} We remark that Lemma \ref{2nd} holds true for non-standard real-hyperbolic cusps as well.
 To see this, let $C$ be a real-hyperbolic cusp diffeomorphic to $[0,\infty)\times F$, where $F=\Lambda\backslash\IR^{n-1}$ is an $(n-1)$-dimensional flat manifold associated to a full rank lattice $\Lambda$ acting on $\IR^{n-1}$.
 The lattice $\Lambda$ does \emph{not} need to be a lattice of translations in $\IR^{n-1}$, but by Bieberbach's theorem (\emph{cf}.
 Chapter 3 in \cite{Wolf}), we can always find a finite index lattice of translations of minimal index $\Lambda_a\leq \Lambda$s such that $[\Lambda: \Lambda_a]\leq C_{n-1}$, where $C_{n-1}$ is a positive constant depending on the dimension only.
 Consider then the associated Riemannian cover of index $[\Lambda: \Lambda_a]$

 where $T^a$ is the $(n-1)$-torus associated to the lattice of translations $\Lambda_{a}$.
 Given an $L^2$ strongly harmonic form $h$ on $C$, $p^{*}h$ is $L^2$ and strongly harmonic on $ [0, \infty)\times T_a$, with the pulled back metric.
-Apply Lemma \ref{2nd} to $p^{*}h$ and use the multiplicativity of the integrals to conclude
+Apply Lemma \ref{2nd} to $p^{*}h$ and use the mutiplicativity of the integral under pullback to finite Riemannian covers to conclude

 where now $\Omega_{R_{0}\infty}=[R_{0}, \infty)\times F$. \end{remark}

 We now combine the inequality in \eqref{criticalI} and Remark \ref{nonstandard} with the peaking argument presented in Section \ref{previsited} to obtain the following corollary.